RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 * `ConfigurePSMTeleopJSON` to configure the PSM teleoperation components
 * `ConfigureECMTeleopJSON` to configure the ECM teleoperation components (from 1.4.0)

 All files referenced within the `console-<your_setup>.json` file can be defined by an absolute path (not recommended) or a path relative to the console configuration file itself.
 We recommend to keep all the files shared across systems in the provided `sawIntuitiveResearchKit/share` directory.
 Then create a sub-directory for your system (e.g. `jhu-dVRK`) for all your files, e.g. `sawRobotIO1394` XML files and console JSON files.
-In your console configuration files, use `../` to refer to the share files.
+In your console configuration files, you can refer to the shared configuration files (PID, kinematics) without any path.
+By default, the console looks for files in the following directories:
+ * Current directory, i.e. directory in which the application was started
+ * Directory of the console file itself, this is how your IO files are usually found
+ * Shared source directory for the dVRK, this is how the default PID and kinematics files are found

 Once you've created and populated your system specific directory, you can send us a github pull request or a zip file and we'll merge it with the master branch.